Battle of Toverud

-The Battle of Toverud or the Battles of Rakkestad and Toverud were several skirmishes fought around Toverud in Aurskog and Rakkestad in Viken, on 19 and 20 April 1808, as a part of the Dano-Swedish War of 1808-1809.
+The Battle of Toverud or the Battles of Rakkestad and Toverud were several skirmishes fought around Toverud in Aurskog and Rakkestad in Østfold, on 19 and 20 April 1808, as a part of the Dano-Swedish War of 1808-1809.
 Christian August sent a larger force to cut off and destroy the scattered Swedish detachments under Gustaf Olof Lagerbring.
 A small Swedish force, led by Oxenstierna, managed to break through the Norwegian lines, led by Heyerdahl, at Rakkestad.
 Another contingent, under Axel Otto Mörner, failed to break through the lines at Toverud, under Weibye, resulting in the capture of the Swedish force—except for 13 men who managed to escape to the main army at Haneborg.

 Background

 On April 14, 1808 the Swedish 2nd Brigade under Colonel Schwerin had crossed the Swedish-Norwegian border at Skillingfors and marched westwards towards Aurskog and Høland.
 Major Friederich Christopher von Ditten, who was commander of the small Norwegian outposts stationed in the area, chose to pull his forces back across the river Glomma instead of attacking the Swedes.
 This meant that the road was open for Count Axel Otto Mörner's cavalry unit, who then occupied the undefended Blaker entrenchment on 16 April.

 Prince Christian August had been informed about the Swedish attack and ordered six companies and some dragoons, a total of 2,200 men, to march northwards from Råde, and on the evening of 18 April the prince and his forces spent the night at Trøgstad Church.
 It was during his stay there that he was told that the Swedes had captured the Blaker entrenchment.
 At dawn on 19 April he continued the quick march northwards towards Aurskog.

 On the same day, Colonel Schwerin also sent a company northwards towards Blaker to reinforce Count Mörner, but at Killingmo they encountered one of the Norwegian vanguards and chose to retreat back to Colonel Schwerin's headquarters at Haneborg.
 Prince Christian August had thereby managed to cut off Count Mörner and his troops from the Swedish 2nd Brigade, and by ordering two of his companies to entrench themselves on the farms in Rakkestad, the Prince intended to block Count Mörner's ability to retreat.